diku-dk/futhark-website/blog/2026-03-24-scan-scatter-fusion.md

 of fusion, anyway) but also as input to the `scan`, and the result of the `scan` is used to compute `num_to_keep` which is a [control dependency](https://en.wikipedia.org/wiki/Control_dependency) on the `scatter`.
-That is, we need the result of the `scan` before we even know whether to run the `scatter`.
+Essentially, we need the result of the `scan` before we even know whether to run the `scatter` at all, which prevents the two from ever being fused.
 We also use `last offsets1` to compute the target array.

 Accessing intermediate results in the way we do in `filter` is called a fusion "hindrance", and is something to be avoided.
 We can write the function in a